-Take a look then, again, at that first section in verses 20 to 23.
-We see there a series paradoxical and seemingly radical sayings of our Lord, but really, we need to understand this is just normal Christianity.
+Take a look then, again, at that first section in verses 20-23.
+We see there a series paradoxical and seemingly, seemingly radical sayings of our Lord, but really, we need to understand this is just normal Christianity.
 This is something we’ve become less familiar with over time, but this is just normal.

 We also need to be quick to point out here that for many of Jesus’ first century followers, following Christ actually did mean financial ruin.
 True poverty resulted from following Christ.
 They were excommunicated from the synagogues.
 Do you know what that meant?
 It meant expulsion from society, expulsion from the community.
 If you were excommunicated from the synagogue, you became a veritable social pariah.
 No one wanted to risk association with you, and that made buying and selling extremely difficult, which meant the actual financial condition of being poor literally having no money, could be the result of identifying with Jesus Christ.